The 8 Best External Microphones for iPad & iPhone (iOS) (2024)

 - What are microphone windshields?

-Not only is the flexibility of this mic of the charts but it also has two free apps that further allow for customizable options.
-You can get them on the app store, as well as receive a headphone adapter, a carrying case, and foam windscreen within the package.
+Not only is the flexibility of this mic of the charts but it also comes with a free app that further allows for customizable options.
+You can get them on the app store, as well as receive a tripod, phone clamp, and a shoe-mounted mic clip with the video kit purchase.

 There isn’t much to say against this external mic since all the evidence points to the contrary!
 It’s an amazing choice that serves many.